portworx/px-dev/install_run_ubuntu.md

 ### Step 2: View global capacity

-At this point, PX-Lite should be running on your system.
+At this point, PX-Dev should be running on your system.
 You can run ```Docker ps``` to verify.

 The pxctl control tools are exported to `/opt/pwx/bin/pxctl`.
 These tools  let you control storage.
-For more on using pxctl, see [Using Portworx storage](https://github.com/portworx/px-lite/blob/master/cli_reference.md).
+For more on using pxctl, see [Using Portworx storage](https://github.com/portworx/px-dev/blob/master/cli_reference.md).

 * View the global storage capacity by running
  * ```# sudo /opt/pwx/bin/pxctl status```